ajmorton/advent_of_code/2023-nim/Thoughts.md

 Clean up: Applying scores inside the comparison function << applying scores then comparing.
 Fewer stack pus and pops probably.
 Still need to get it under 1 ms which will probably come from the frequency computation that is `O(numCardsVals * lenHand)` instead of `O(lenHand)`.
 I'm not sure why but `sorted(SortOrder.Descending)` seems to be consistently slower than `sorted(SortOrder.Ascending)` by a small amount

+Speed up: Juuust snuck it under 1 ms by changing an `array.sort; [@most, @second] := array[0..1]` into a linear scan of the array for the highest two vals.
+Less pretty, but shaves off that needed 0.5 ms.

 ## Day 08 - Haunted Wasteland
 Nothing to report.
 Some unclear compiler warnings due to using `input.lines` instead of `input.splitLines`